code-wizard91/AzureVirtualNetworkAddressRangeOverlapFix/README.md

 - az cli installed
 - Install Azure PowerShell module - (Use Install-Module Az to install the official Azure PowerShell module on your local machine.
 Then use Connect-AzAccount to authenticate)

+# Basic example
+- The BasicAddressRangeFixV1.sh script will create a new address range and will also create a new subnet in the existing address range.
+Customise this script depending on your use case.

 # Tutorial for fixing overlap and moving VM to new address range and subnet

 - There are 2 versions of the script for moving vms, try both v1 and v2 and customise as needed.